 Merge both branches by typing the following command:

 4. Delete a Branch

 If the above solutions don’t work, forcing changes to a branch is the last option.
-With this option, you may encounter data loss, so use it with care.
+You may encounter data loss with this option, so use it with care.

 To force a change on a branch, type the following command:

 If you receive the error message “error: you need to resolve your current index first,” it means that uncommitted changes in your local repository must be addressed before the operation can be completed.
 This can happen for several reasons but is most often caused by a merge conflict.

 To resolve this error, you must either resolve the merge conflict or revert your merge.
 Once you have done this, you can continue with your work.

 What Is Git Merge Conflict?

 You’ll get a merge conflict when you try to merge two Git branches with conflicting changes.
 This means that Git couldn’t automatically figure out how to combine the changes from both branches and needs your help.